 - a) Growth Ratios: Trends in the growth rates of an entity vis-à-vis the industry reflect the entity's ability to sustain its market share, profitability and operating efficiency.
 In this regard, focus is drawn to growth in income, PBILDT, PAT. - b) Profitability Ratios: Capacity of an entity to earn profits determines the protection available to the entity and the control over the cost structure.
 Profitability reflects the final result of business operations.
 Important measures of profitability are PBILDT, Operating and PAT margins, ROCE and RONW.
+CARE also evaluates any capitalised expenses incurred by the company for developing any Patents or Intellectual Property (eg. Software) and the future potential to generate profits out of such investments.
 Profitability ratios are not regarded in isolation but are seen in comparison with peers and the industry segments in which the entity operates. - c) Leverage and Coverage Ratios: in service industry, debt mainly comprises of working capital borrowings and/or non-fund based limits like performance bank guarantees.
 As the service entities are asset light businesses, long term debt is rarely present on the balance sheet of these entities.
 As such, Overall gearing ratio and Interest Coverage are the major ratios analysed in a service entity.
-Debt as a proportion of cash accruals and Debt Service Coverage Ratio would be important in

-- case an entity has availed long term debt to measure the degree of leverage used vis-à-vis level of coverage available with the entity for debt servicing. - d) Liquidity Ratios: Liquidity ratio such as current ratio is broad indicators of liquidity level and is important ratios for rating short-term instruments.
+Debt as a proportion of cash accruals and Debt Service Coverage Ratio would be important in case an entity has availed long term debt to measure the degree of leverage used vis-à-vis level of coverage available with the entity for debt servicing. - d) Liquidity Ratios: Liquidity ratio such as current ratio is broad indicator of liquidity level and is important ratio for rating short-term instruments.
 Cash flow statements are also important for liquidity analysis.

-• Working Capital Cycle Management and financial flexibility
+Working Capital Cycle Management and financial flexibility